 17. Diced tomatoes

-Diced tomatoes are some canned goods we always keep on hand.
+Diced tomatoes are one of the canned goods we always keep on hand.
 They can be used for soups, stews, and pasta, so it’s always good to include them in your grocery budget.

 18. Lemon juice